Circuit-QED with phase-biased Josephson weak links: Introduction

 The article is organised as follows.
 In Sec.~\ref{nodrive} we introduce the theoretical model and discuss the resonator frequency shift in the absence of driving fields.
-Starting from the microscopic Bogoliubov-de Gennes (BdG) equations for the weak link, we express the shift in the resonator frequency as a function of the occupancy of individual Andreev levels.
+This shift is given, up to a prefactor, by the imaginary part of the weak link admittance, a quantity that has been computed for zero-length weak links in Refs.~\cite{Kos2013,Peng2016}, using linear response theory.
+Here, we start from the microscopic Bogoliubov-de Gennes (BdG) equations for a weak link of arbitrary length, and express the shift in the resonator frequency as a function of the occupancy of individual Andreev levels.
 In Sec.~\ref{gate-flux-drive} we introduce a model to describe the driving through either an ac flux or an ac gate voltage and find under which conditions spin-non-conserving transitions can occur.
 In Sec.~\ref{driven-shift} we derive the resonator frequency shifts in the presence of driving fields.
 In Sec.~\ref{comparison-AC}, we compare the predictions of the theory to experimental data on superconducting atomic contacts and nanowire weak links.